 - Painted Quail

-Button quail are social and should be kept with at least one other bird.
+Button quail are social.
+Keep them with at least one other bird.
 Males should not be kept together but will be happiest with a female quail.
 Males without a female are likely to call all day long.

 They are very colorful birds, particularly females.